Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: Image-assisted 3D Scene Understanding and Generation

-Building upon the baseline, some approaches are proposed to solve the unique domain shift challenge in the multi-modal 3D scenario, that is, different sensors can be impacted differently by the domain shift, \textit{e.g.}, the camera is influenced by the day-to-night change while LiDAR is robust.
-A pioneering domain adaptation-based 3D semantic segmentation approach, xMUDA \cite{jaritz2020xmuda,jaritz2022cross}, leverages the complementarity of cross-modal learning and self-training.
-Cross-modal learning can teach the different modalities to be aware of each other via mutually estimating the prediction, enabling modality susceptible to domain shift to become more robust.
-Once cross-modal learning is finished, for the target domain, high-confidence labels based on the predicted probabilities are selected as pseudo-labels offline.
-Then, self-training can be performed based on generated pseudo-labels, which effectively leverage unlabeled data to help model learning both characteristics and distributions of the target domain.
-Lately, MM2D3D \cite{cardace2023exploiting} introduces the perception-aware multi-sensor fusion module (mentioned in PMF \cite{zhuang2021perception}) into the unsupervised domain adaptation framework, enabling the model more robust to the domain shift.
+In multi-modal 3D scenarios, different sensors are affected differently by domain shifts, e.g., cameras are sensitive to lighting changes while LiDAR remains robust. xMUDA \cite{jaritz2020xmuda,jaritz2022cross} addresses this by combining cross-modal learning and self-training.
+Cross-modal learning lets each modality guide the other, improving robustness for sensitive modalities, while self-training uses high-confidence pseudo-labels on the target domain to adapt to its distribution.
+Recently, MM2D3D \cite{cardace2023exploiting} incorporates a perception-aware multi-sensor fusion module, injecting depth into the 2D encoder and RGB features into the 3D encoder, which enhances robustness to domain shifts.
 The effectiveness of this module is because depth information injected into the 2D encoder is less influenced by the domain gap (\textit{e.g.}, lighting conditions change), and RGB information fused into the 3D encoder provides more semantic features (\textit{e.g.}, dark pixels in images acquired at night).